icis4/yat/YAT/!-Doc.User/YAT Release Notes_limited to 64k for SourceForge online 'ReadMe'.txt

 Fixed bugs:
 - Predefined command description gets updated when multi-line command gets changed (bug #481) and default description no longer gets saved in settings file.
-- Predefined command description is kept when filled-in before text or file path (bugs #476, #499).
+- Predefined command description is kept when filled-in before command (bugs #472, #476, #499).
 - Issue with not shown predefined commands when defining more than 12 predefined commands fixed.
 - Layout of predefined commands can now also be changed on a new terminal that doesn't contain commands yet (related to previous feature requests #28, #257, #365).